syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 ## Setting Image content

-The ImageSource defines the image to be displayed at the center of the tile.
  You can set the image to the tile by setting image path to the [ImageSource](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~ImageSource.html) property.

 {% tabs %}
 {% highlight XAML %}